ABDESSAMADKASSIMI/Odens/Global_System/README.md

 **Summary:**
 The Oden Platform’s logic is designed for end-to-end automation, robust user separation, and smooth retraining—powered by clearly structured function calls and tight workspace scoping.
 Every step, from data ingestion to model deployment, is tracked, versioned, and instantly recoverable.

----

-Want a call graph, more detailed class/function breakdown, or code snippets?
-Just say the word!